- Latin America

 - Teach English Online

 Do Certified Teachers Need a TEFL Certification to Teach English Abroad?

 Written by: Michael Kunik

-I am a Certified Teacher with an Education Degree - Do I Still Need a TEFL Certification to Teach Abroad?
+I am a Certified Teacher with an Education Degree - Do I Still Need a TEFL Certification to Get a Teaching Job Overseas?

 I often get this question when speaking with certified teachers who wish to teach English abroad, and for good reason.
 Personally, I have a Master’s Degree in Education, and I am a former Elementary and Special Education teacher in Chicago Public Schools.
 I also earned my TEFL certification and taught English in Madrid, Spain, one of the great experiences of my life.